Marie Perez defeats Joe Kent in latest humiliation for Donald Trump

 If so, Washington’s largely rural third congressional district was a case in point.
 While Mr Kent, a former green beret whose wife was killed by an Isis bomb in Syria, adopted a hardline, Maga-infused agenda, calling for the impeachment of Mr Biden, Ms Perez focussed on local issues.

-She also said the scrapping of Roe had been a “game-changer”
+She also said the scrapping of Roe had been a “game-changer”.

+“So many of us had questions whether or not women and Democrats and independents and moderate Republicans would sit on the couch in this race in the midterms where they would show up and vote,” she toldThe Independent last month.

+And it’s clear that a lot of women are really on fire.
+And working to protect our rights.”

 Register for free to continue reading